blinjrm/yotta_financial_sentiment/README.md

 - The trained model, tokenizer and config will be saved in the model/ directory.

+## 4. Scrape new data

+Some headlines have already been scraped, covering a period from mars to novembre 2020.
+This data can be found under data/prediction/, since it will be passed to the model for sentiment analysis.
+- If you want to scrape additional data, you can run the scraping srcipt using:

+    *from the shell :*
+    ```
+    $ python src/application/scraping.py
+    $ python src/application/scraping.py --website="reuters" --early_date="2020-09-01"
+    ```

+    *from a python interpreter :*
+    ```
+    >>> run src/application/scraping.py
+    >>> run src/application/scraping.py --website="reuters" --early_date="2020-09-01"
+    ```

+- The file containing the predictions will be saved in the data/prediction/ directory as a csv file named *scraped_headlines.csv*

-## 4. Use the model for predictions
+## 5. Use the model for predictions

 - The data used for prediction must be in the data/prediction/ directory
-- Run the classification script using :
+- Run the classification script using:

     *from the shell :*
     ```